 Exports in Australia averaged 12661.31 AUD Million from 1971 until 2021, reaching an all time high of 48524 AUD Million in August of 2021 and a record low of 435 AUD Million in October of 1971.
 This page provides the latest reported value for - Australia Exports - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Australia Exports - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Exports in Australia is expected to be 39500.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Exports in Australia to stand at 40000.00 in 12 months time.
-In the long-term, the Australia Exports is projected to trend around 41000.00 AUD Million in 2021 and 42000.00 AUD Million in 2022, according to our econometric models.
+Exports in Australia is expected to be 41000.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Exports is projected to trend around 42000.00 AUD Million in 2022, according to our econometric models.